Worship is the core of our experience as a parish community. Many of our parishioners play an active role in worship services.

 Music at St. Martin’s incorporates many musical styles and many people.
 At our 10:15 Sunday morning worship service (Eucharist) you will find traditional organ music and hymns, along with our beloved choir singing Psalms and anthems.
 We also have folk hymns and contemporary songs that are easy to sing accompanied by guitar and other instruments.
 Children and youth will find opportunities to sing or play instruments at special times throughout the year.
 Our handbell choir provides another layer to music in worship.
 At special times during the year, such as Christmas Eve and Easter, we encourage everyone to join us in presenting the Hallelujah Chorus with our orchestra.

 St. Martin’s Acolyte ministry is made up of members of the parish who volunteer their time and talent to serve during the liturgy by carrying the processional crosses, torches, banners and flags.
 The acolytes assist the clergy throughout the service and help lead and define the tone of worship for the community.
 Our program is open to all church members from 5th grade through adulthood.
 Acolytes must be baptized.
 If they have not been confirmed, we encourage them to consider confirmation as a vital step in their development as Christians.
 Training sessions are held at various times throughout the year.
+If you (or your child) have been trained, please click here to sign up to serve as an acolyte at one of our upcoming worship services.

 Altar Guild members prepare the sanctuary (both main altar and chapel altar) for all services held at the church.
 They are responsible for maintaining all elements and utensils used for the service.
 Altar Guild members share a commitment to our Lord and church, to making the service meaningful, as well as assisting the priest in his/her work.
 An Altar Guild member needs to be totally “aware” during the liturgy to what is going on and available if the priest needs something during the service.
 Members can be either men or women and we invite and encourage younger people to participate.
 It is an excellent way to really learn what the Eucharistic service is all about.